KinneretLab/OrientationAnalysis/README.md

 In order to improve efficiency, it is possible to run the analysis in parallel over different individual frames.
 However, since the anaylsis codes here use graphics handles, it is not possible to use the standard matlab parallel processing toolbox functions such as “parfor”.
 Instead, the code enables automatic launching of multiple separate instances of matlab, and the total number of frames in the movie is automatically split between the number of parallel instances specified (if none is specified, the default is 8).
 Note that if you use this option and are running multiple movies, each will run in parallel, so take this into account when setting the number of parallel processes.
 If you do not wish to use parallel processing, choose the appropriate option in the raw analysis section.

-If you want to use parallel computation, add the relevant path to your matlab search path (see manual in main analysis folder)!
+If you want to use parallel computation, add the relevant path to your matlab search path (see instructions at the end of this document)!

 ### Sub-functions: